tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MongoDB/最佳实践/分片集群使用指引_intl_en.md

 Data which has a natural distinction, such as geographical or time distinction, can be distinguished by tags.
 Advantages: good data distribution

-## Choosing a Shard Key
+## Choosing Shard Key
-The shard key is an indexed field that exists in every document.
-MongoDB uses it to route and query data across shards.
-The choice of shard key cannot be changed after sharding.
+The shard key is a field in a document used for routing queries.
 The choice of shard key can have a great impact on sharding efficiency due to the following factors:

 - **Cardinality**